TotalKnob/muse/README.md

 ```
+# use the script to build and run the djpeg test in the docker container
+$ ./buildDocker && ./testDocker

-# use --privileged flag to allow docker to mount a ramdisk
+# or use interact with the container manually; --privileged flag to allow docker to mount a ramdisk
 $ docker run --cap-add=SYS_PTRACE --privileged -it muse:latest /bin/bash
 ```